LB LockBox

 What happens if someone downloads my container?

 They only receive an encrypted file.
-Without the master password, all iteration keys, and the correct order of layers, the contents and names remain inaccessible.
+Without the master password, all layer keys, and the correct order of layers, the contents and names remain inaccessible.

 Why is the master password needed?